Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Direct stau production

 \subsubsection{$W$+jets background estimate}

-The production of $W$+jets events with at least one misidentified $\tau$-lepton is an important background, composing up to 50\% of the expected SM background in the direct stau SRs.
-To correct the misidentified $\tau$-lepton MC modelling and reduce theoretical uncertainty from $W$+jets background, dedicated control regions with $W$ bosons decaying into $\mu\nu$ are used to select a pure $W$CR and normalize the $W$+jets MC estimate to data.
+The production of $W$+jets events with at least one misidentified $\tau$-lepton is an important background, composing up to 50\% of the expected SM background in the Direct stau SRs.
+To correct the misidentified $\tau$-lepton MC modelling and reduce the theoretical uncertainty from the $W$+jets background, dedicated control regions pure in $W$ bosons decaying into $\mu\nu$ ($W$CR) are used to normalize the $W$+jets MC estimate to data.

-Events are required to satisfy a single-muon trigger using the lowest unprescaled $\pT$ thresholds~\cite{TRIG-2018-01}.
+Events are required to satisfy a single-muon trigger with increasing $\pT$ thresholds of $21-27\,\GeV$ throughout data-taking to ensure the trigger efficiencies are in the plateau region~\cite{TRIG-2018-01}.
 Events must contain exactly one isolated $\mu$ matching the trigger signature and one $\tau$-lepton with the same charge selection as the signal regions.
-The $\tau$-lepton is required to satisfy the medium ID criterion but fail to meet the tight criterion to allow future searches targeting direct stau production, in a final state with one leptonically decaying $\tau$-lepton and one hadronically decaying $\tau$-lepton, to use events for which the $\tau$-lepton passes the tight criterion, whilst maintaining orthogonality with the search presented here.
+The $\tau$-lepton is required to satisfy the medium ID criterion, but fail to meet the tight criterion, to allow future searches targeting direct stau production using one leptonically decaying $\tau$-lepton and one hadronically decaying $\tau$-lepton.
 The contribution from events with top quarks is suppressed by rejecting events containing $b$-tagged jets.
 The contributions from $Z$+jets, top-quark and multi-boson production are reduced with $\mt$ requirements.

-To select events with kinematics similar to the SR definition, events with a small amount of \met\ are removed and the charged leptons should satisfy $\pt$ thresholds.
+Thresholds on $\met$ and lepton $\pt$ are applied to select events with kinematics similar to the SR definition.
 Events in the $W$CR are selected by requiring all four BDT scores to be low, while the modelling is checked using a $W$VR with any one of the four BDT scores being high.
 The definitions of the $W$CR and $W$VR are given in Table~\ref{tab:AllDScrvr_defDS}.
 The purity of the selection in $W$+jets events is around $83$\% in the control and validation regions.
 The signal contamination in the $W$CR and $W$VR is negligible due to the requirement of an isolated muon in these regions.